-- Incoming first years with Irish exemptions are noted. - Certificates of exemption from the study of Irish must be submitted with the enrolment application. - The school will only consider granting an exemption for Irish when a written request is made by the student's parents and supported by an Educational Psychologist's report or other relevant documentation. - The guidelines set down by the Department of Education and Science will be strictly adhered to (Circular 0052/2019).
+- Incoming first years with Irish exemptions are noted. - Certificates of exemption from the study of Irish must be submitted with the enrolment application. - The guidelines set down by the Department of Education and Science will be strictly adhered to (Circular 0055/2022).
 There is a strict protocol for the processing of requests for consideration for an Irish Exemption and exemptions will only be granted where a student meets the relevant criteria following an evidence based intervention. - Where possible, withdrawal for Learning Support/ Resource is arranged for students with SENs, who do not study Irish, during Irish time.
 This is not guaranteed and is limited by timetable restrictions and staff availability.